aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

           # IP address or interface name
           update_source: <str>
           route_reflector_client: <bool>

+          # Create the bfd session request with default bfd intervalss.
           bfd: <bool>

+          # This does not create the bfd session.
+Set the bfd value to true to create bfd session.
+          # This is used to override the default bfd intervalss.
+          bfd_intervals:

+            # Interval in milliseconds.
+            interval: <int; 50-60000>

+            # Rate in milliseconds.
+            min_rx: <int; 50-60000>
+            multiplier: <int; 3-50>

           # Time-to-live in range of hops
           ebgp_multihop: <int; 1-255>